michaelraue/PlantUmlGenerator/README.md

 ## Requirements

+### Version 1.1.0
+* Let the user configure different background colors for namespaces

 ### Version 1.0.0
 * Organize the classes in their namespaces
 * Generate a PUML file for each class individually, but also aggregated views for each namespace and overall